 Straddling the Utah/Idaho border in the upper northeastern corner of Utah is beautiful Bear Lake.
-In addition to its wonderful sporting opportunities for boaters, skiers, and fisherman, Bear Lake allegedly is called home to a sea monster.
+In addition to its wonderful sporting opportunities for boaters, skiers, and fishermen, Bear Lake allegedly is called home to a sea monster.

 Said to resemble a huge brown snake, nearly 90 feet long, the legend has been around from the days when only Indians inhabited this area.
 When white settlers came to the valley, the Shoshone Indians inhabiting the area told of how the creature had often captured and carried away their people.
 Their description of the animal sounded much like a large crocodile or a mythical dragon.

-According to the many who have spied the serpent, it has a thin head, a large mouth, and small legs that it utilizes to move swiftly through the water.
+According to the many who have spied the serpent, it has a thin head, a largemouth, and small legs that it utilizes to move swiftly through the water.
 The slithering snake like-creature has also been described as spouting water upwards from its mouth and moving so fast through the lake, that it leaves a wake behind, much like a boat.

 Others have said they have seen the monster crawl up onto the beach with short flipper-like legs.
 Once upon the sand, it holds its head high and turning it from side to side as it looks about.